deprilula28/discord-proxy-kt/README.md

 The partial entities can be upgraded through an API request for the final entity using `PartialEntity#upgrade`.

+## Commenting

+The code should be able to explain itself.
+The function of comments should be to specify conditions, best practices and provide an easy link to Discord's documentation.

 # Contributing

 Feel free to contribute!
 We don't have any restrictions as of yet, just make sure your contribution falls under the scope of the project.